hoodpy/Super-resolution-image-reconstruction/README.md

 # Super-resolution-image-reconstruction
-A small super resolution image reconstruction model using dilation convolution
+A small super resolution image reconstruction model using dilation convolution.

+Version: Python>=3.6.7, Tensorflow==1.15

 A small super resolution image reconstruction model using dilation convolution, dilation rates are 6, 12 and 18